v-ladynev/keycloak-nodejs-example/README.md

 13. Run `npm install` in the project directory to install Node.js libraries

 14. `npm start` to run node.js application

+15. Login to the application using this URL http://localhost:3000/

 ## Add custom attribute